nervosnetwork/rfcs/rfcs/0050-vm-syscalls-3/0050-vm-syscalls-3.md

 | process_id           | 500                                                                                |
 | load block extension | 500 + BYTES_TRANSFERRED_CYCLES                                                     |

-In addition, when a VM switches from instantiated to uninstantiated, or from uninstantiated to instantiated, each VM needs `SPAWN_EXTRA_CYCLES_BASE` cycles.
+In addition, when a VM switches between instantiated and uninstantiated states, it requires SPAWN_EXTRA_CYCLES_BASE cycles for each transition.

 ## Spawn Example